robinjack/dsl_for_data_analysis/README.md

 ## Instructions for Installation
 Need to use pipenv + install the pipfile

-need to do the below if you want to visualise the mode:
+need to do the below if you want to visualise the model:

 brew install graphviz